How Amazon Echo Alexa Helps Seniors with Dementia

 It’s similar to voice assistants like Siri on the iPhone or Cortana on Microsoft.

-Alexa can play music, play audiobooks, set reminders, provide information like date, time, news, sports scores, weather, and more.
+Alexa can play music, play audiobooks, set reminders, and provide information like date, time, news, sports scores, weather, and more.

 Amazon Echo’s Alexa helps seniors with dementia